MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 <!-- compare https://developer.chrome.com/docs/extensions/reference/sidePanel/#by-site -->

 An extension can use [sidepanel.setOptions()](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-setOptions) to enable a sidebar on a specific tab.
-This can be a particular website a user is using and would want the same extension to open in the sidebar, once this website is opened.
+This can be a particular website, where the user would want the same extension to open in the sidebar when this website is opened.

 This example uses [chrome.tabs.onUpdated()](https://developer.chrome.com/docs/extensions/reference/tabs/#event-onUpdated) to listen for any updates made to the tab.
-This example checks whether the URL is `www.bing.com` and conditionally enables the sidebar.
-Otherwise, this example disables the sidebar.
+It checks whether the URL is `www.bing.com` and if so, enables the sidebar.
+Otherwise, it disables the sidebar.

 `service-worker.js`: